sumithkumar07/kairo/README.md

 *   **Single Instance Deployment**: To prevent potential race conditions, deploying as a single instance is recommended.
 *   **No Automated Tests**: The project does not currently include a testing framework (e.g., Jest, Playwright).
+*   **Plain-text Credentials**: Credentials saved in the database via the UI are not encrypted in this prototype.

 ## Future Enhancements

 *   **Real-time Collaboration**: Implement features for multiple users to collaborate on the same workflow in real-time.
-*   **Credential Manager UI**: Build a secure UI for managing credentials, storing them encrypted in the database.
+*   **Encrypted Credential Storage**: Integrate a secure encryption/decryption mechanism for credentials stored in the database.
 *   **Expanded Node Library**: Continuously add new integration and utility nodes.
 *   **Workflow Versioning**: Allow users to save and revert to different versions of their workflows.